Dream Harder: Background

 Shortly before the release of the Waterboys' fifth studio album, Room to Roam, Mike Scott and his long-time band member Anthony Thistlethwaite decided they wanted to change the band's musical direction by returning to their rock-orientated sound.
 As a result, the "Magnificent Seven" line-up parted ways before the album's tour and a new four-piece version of the band toured with a rock-dominated sound.
 Scott then looked for fresh inspiration by relocating from Ireland to Greenwich Village, New York, in September 1991.
 While most of the songs which appeared on Dream Harder were written when Scott was still living in Ireland, work on recording the album did not begin until January 1992, after Scott had signed a new record deal with Geffen Records.
 The label's A&R man suggested that Scott collaborate with producer Bill Price and they produced Dream Harder together.
 Scott told Melody Maker in 1993, "Geffen knew I wanted to do a gung-ho rock 'n' roll album and they suggested him.
 I like Bill, the decision made itself."
 He went on to summarise the material on Dream Harder, "The record reflects what I was going through in 1991.
 My life was changing in a lot of ways, and that's what I started writing about."

-In 2024, Scott released a "Director's Cut" version of the album on streaming platforms.
-Several tracks use previously unreleased Brendan O'Brien mixes from 1993 and the others were given a "souped-up sound" by Scott.
-The tracks "Suffer" and "Spiritual City" were replaced by "Kiss the Wind" and "Workin' Out My Karma", and "The New Life" was restored to its original full length.
-No explanation has been given by Scott for why there has been no accompanying CD release as with all the other Waterboys remasters.